jonasdk/8-Ways-To-Improve-Your-Grunt-Setup/article/04_section_2.md

 ## "Premature optimisations are the root of all evil!"

 You've probably heard that saying before, but it's true.
-Before you start micro-optimising every part of your Gruntfile the very first thing you should do is measure how long it tasks to run in its current form.
+Before you start micro-optimising every part of your Gruntfile the very first thing you should do is measure how long the build takes to run in its current form.
 Then after each refactoring you carry out: analyse the performance of the build to ensure you've not introduced a regression.

 For example, we recently added [grunt-concurrent]() into our Grunt setup, it sped up the processing of two sub tasks with requirejs, but it actually increased the build time for our Sass tasks.
 This was because the two sub tasks within Sass were running at 0.8 and 0.2 seconds, running them side-by-side with the 0.5 second penalty of spinning up a second instance of Grunt increased the time to 1.3 seconds!
 This is because there is a cost to running two tasks in parallel, (normally about 0.5 seconds) the time it takes to spin up another instance of Grunt.